paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-045-congressional-pay-and-benefits.md

   (C) in the case of such personnel appointed to positions for which the maximum rates of pay for the particular positions were fixed by or pursuant to law on the day before such effective date, adjust such maximum rates; and

 (2) adjust any limitation or allowance applicable to such personnel;
-by percentages which are equal or equivalent, insofar as practicable, to the percentages of the adjustments made by the President under such section 5303 (and, as the case may be, section 5304 or 5304a of such title, as applied to employees employed in the pay locality of the Washington, D.C.-Baltimore, Maryland consolidated metropolitan statistical area) for corresponding rates of pay for employees subject to the General Schedule contained in section 5332 of such title and adjust the rates of such personnel by such amounts as necessary to maintain the pay relationships that existed on the effective date of the amendments made by section 212 of the Legislative Branch Appropriations Act, 2020 between the maximum rate of pay for Senate personnel and Senators.
+by percentages which are equal or equivalent, insofar as practicable, to the percentages of the adjustments made by the President under such section 5303 (and, as the case may be, section 5304 or 5304a of such title, as applied to employees employed in the pay locality of the Washington, D.C.-Baltimore, Maryland consolidated metropolitan statistical area) for corresponding rates of pay for employees subject to the General Schedule contained in section 5332 of such title, subject to [section 4575(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4575/f&num=0&edition=prelim).
 Such rates, limitations, and allowances adjusted by the President pro tempore shall become effective on the first day of the month in which any adjustment becomes effective under such section 5303 or section 3(c) of this Act.

 **(b)** The adjustments made by the President pro tempore shall be made in such manner as he considers advisable and shall have the force and effect of law.

 **(c)** Nothing in this section shall impair any authority pursuant to which rates of pay may be fixed by administrative action.

-**(d)** No rate of pay shall be adjusted under the provisions of this section to an amount in excess of the rate of basic pay for level III of the Executive Schedule contained in [section 5314 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5314&num=0&edition=prelim), except in cases in which it is necessary to maintain the pay relationships that existed on the effective date of the amendments made by section 212 of the Legislative Branch Appropriations Act, 2020 between the maximum rate of pay for Senate personnel and Senators.

-**(e)** Any percentage used in any statute specifically providing for an adjustment in rates of pay in lieu of an adjustment made under [section 5303 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5303&num=0&edition=prelim) and, as the case may be, section 5304 or 5304a of such title for any calendar year shall be treated as the percentage used in an adjustment made under such section 5303, 5304, or 5304a, as applicable, for purposes of subsection (a).
+**(d)** Any percentage used in any statute specifically providing for an adjustment in rates of pay in lieu of an adjustment made under [section 5303 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5303&num=0&edition=prelim) and, as the case may be, section 5304 or 5304a of such title for any calendar year shall be treated as the percentage used in an adjustment made under such section 5303, 5304, or 5304a, as applicable, for purposes of subsection (a).

-**(f)** For purposes of this section, the term “personnel” does not include any Senator.
+**(e)** For purposes of this section, the term “personnel” does not include any Senator.

 ### Statutory Notes

 #### References in Text
-The effective date of the amendments made by section 212 of the Legislative Branch Appropriations Act, 2020, referred to in subsecs. (a) and (d), is the effective date of section 212 of div.
+The effective date of the amendments made by section 212 of the Legislative Branch Appropriations Act, 2020, referred to in subsec. (a), is the effective date of section 212 of div.
 E of Pub.
-L. 116–94, which is set out in a note below.
+L. 116–94.
+See Effective Date of 2019 Amendment note below.

 Section 3(c) of this Act, referred to in subsec. (a), is section 3(c) of Pub.
 L. 91–656, which is set out as a note under [section 5303 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5303&num=0&edition=prelim), Government Organization and Employees.